 Omer: “No”

-Interviewer: “during the whole…so you just went there day after day, and there wasn’t a supervisor?
+Interviewer: “During the whole…so you just went there day after day, and there wasn’t a supervisor?
 Or someone above you?”

-Omer: “There was the warehouse director, and I spoke with him, but it didn’t help” (Omer, an autistic adult)
+Omer: “There was the warehouse director, and I spoke with him, but it didn’t help” (Omer, an adult with autism.)

-Omer’s replies to my questions further strengthens self-advocacy as a considerable barrier.
-Omer encountered this barrier despite experiencing considerable difficulties in the workplace, and despite him being autistic was disclosed to his superiors and colleagues.
-Our short exchange on the topic demonstrates two additional aspects that need to be considered regarding this barrier.
-First, having a known supervising figure doesn’t necessarily mean to an autistic individual having an address to express needs.
-Only when specifically asked about supervisor Omer replied he had someone, but it did not come up when asked about a person he could have expressed his distress to.
-Second, although not explicitly being said, Omer’s brief description illustrates that his conversation with the supervisor was more of a report than explicit attempt to solve the issue.
-It signifies that ability to express the need might not be sufficient, as this need should be heard by someone who can further act upon it.
+Omer’s replies to my questions further strengthens the notion that self-advocacy represents a considerable barrier.
+Omer encountered this barrier despite experiencing considerable difficulties in the workplace, and despite the fact that he was autistic having been disclosed to his superiors and colleagues.
+Our short exchange on the topic demonstrates two additional aspects that must be considered regarding this barrier.
+First, having a known supervisory figure does not necessarily mean to an autistic individual having an address to express needs.
+Only when specifically asked about a supervisor did Omer reply that he had someone, but this did not come up when he was asked about a person he could have expressed his distress to.
+Second, although not explicitly stated, Omer’s brief description illustrates that his conversation with the supervisor was more of a report than an explicit attempt to solve the issue.
+This signifies that an ability to express a need might not be sufficient, as this need must be heard by someone who can take further action in relation to it.

-The ability to self-advocate is essential to be able to utilize needed service at the realm of the Israeli healthcare system.
-Having difficulties with this ability cause a genuine barrier for autistic adults.
-The qualitative analysis illustrates addressing this barrier should include in addition to effort to develop this ability, a counterpart solution which include a point person that is sensitive for the inability to express needs and that is ready to advocate for the autistic person.
-The fact that the need to self-advocate at bureaucratic process to get to the medical services, was not previously reported to my knowledge as a barrier to healthcare services, support the claim that autism is a distinct social group that suffers from unique barriers to healthcare service.
+The ability to self-advocate is essential to be able to utilize the service required in the realm of the Israeli healthcare system.
+Having difficulties with this ability can create a genuine barrier for adults with autism.
+This qualitative analysis illustrates that addressing this barrier should include, in addition to efforts to develop this ability, a counterpart solution that includes a point person who is sensitive to autistic individuals’ inability to express their needs and who is prepared to advocate for autistic individuals.
+The fact that the need to self-advocate during the bureaucratic process necessary to obtain medical services has not, to my knowledge, previously been reported as a barrier to healthcare services, provides further support for the claim that individuals with autism represent a distinct social group that suffers from unique barriers to accessing healthcare services.

-This section tries to illustrate one of the core traits of autism - communication differences can be a considerable barrier to healthcare for autistic adults.
-To overcome this barrier, communication need to be dismantled and understood in a multifaceted manner.
-The setting in which the communication is taking place needs to be questioned and altered accordingly; the goal of the communication need to be clarified to both parties; preparation or mitigation by external helper should be considered to overcome difficulties to express oneself; additional time and patience should be devoted for any interaction with healthcare providers; alternative communication means and manners should be recognized, investigated for, and be accepted; the concept of concretization of language should be familiar to all service provider and take in consideration both when communicating a message and when receiving one; finally it should be recognized that in the current Israeli healthcare system structure many of the small bureaucratic procedures demand self-advocacy, which is a challenge for autistic individuals thus being another barrier to services.
-The section demonstrated that with the right approach, structural changes and providing the suppliers with the right tools these communication barriers can be overcome.
-Illustrating these barriers are a result of an inaccessible healthcare system that marginalize autistic adults, support the chapter claim that autism is a distinct social category that should be analyzed as one in the context of SDH.
+This section has tried to illustrate how one of the core traits of autism – communication differences – can be a considerable barrier to healthcare for adults with autism.
+To overcome this barrier, communication must be dismantled and understood in a multifaceted manner.
+The setting in which the communication is taking place needs to be questioned and altered accordingly; the goal of the communication must be clarified to both parties; preparation or mitigation by external helper should be considered to overcome difficulties in expressing oneself; additional time and patience should be devoted for any interaction with healthcare providers; alternative communication means and manners should be recognized, investigated, and accepted; the concept of concretization of language should be familiar to all service providers and be taken into consideration, both when communicating a message and when receiving one; finally, it should be recognized that in the Israeli healthcare system structure currently, many of the seemingly small bureaucratic procedures demand self-advocacy, which is a challenge for autistic individuals and thus represents another barrier to services.
+This section has further demonstrated that, with the right approach and structural changes, and by providing suppliers with the correct tools, these communication barriers can be overcome.
+By illustrating that these barriers are a result of an inaccessible healthcare system that marginalizes adults with autism, I have supported the claim in this chapter that autism is a distinct social category and should be analyzed as such in the context of SDH.